Artificial selection of communities drives the emergence of structured interactions: Introduction

-Thorough studies of communities composed of two-species helped identifying key processes involved in artificial selection of communities, and pointed out how competition among composing species may be overcome in attaining collective functions \cite{xieSimulationsRevealChallenges2019,vlietRoleMultilevelSelection2019}.
-In particular, when community ecology was modelled by two-species competitive Lotka-Volterra equations, evolution of a specific community composition relied essentially on modifications of interspecific interactions \cite{doulcierEcoevolutionaryDynamicsNested2020}.
+Thorough studies of communities composed of two-species helped identifying key processes involved in artificial selection of communities, and pointed out how competition among composing species may be overcome in attaining collective functions \citep{xieSimulationsRevealChallenges2019,vlietRoleMultilevelSelection2019,xieSteeringEcologicalevolutionaryDynamics2021}.
+In particular, when community ecology was modelled by two-species competitive Lotka-Volterra equations, evolution of a specific community composition relied essentially on modifications of interspecific interactions \citep{doulcierEcoevolutionaryDynamicsNested2020}.
+Methods used to attain theoretical insights for communities composed of a few species are however not scalable to more complex communities, where a high number of species coexist.

+Here, we use a general mathematical framework rooted in statistical physics of disordered systems \citep{mezard1987spin} to address the evolutionary dynamics of species-rich communities under artificial selection.
+Mirroring experimental protocols, communities are selected for an assigned, community-level function of species abundances (e.g. total abundance).
+Communities that maximise the function get the chance to seed the following generation of communities, that are however 'mutated' with respect to the parental community.
+The novelty introduced by such mutations fuels open-ended evolution that can reshape the ecology of the evolved communities.
+On the ecological time scale (between two selection events - or community generations), we assume species abundances to be described by deterministic equations.

+In the spirit of providing null expectations for species-rich ecosystems with minimal imposed structure \citep{mayWillLargeComplex1972,dobson_going_2020}, we model community ecology by Generalised Lotka-Volterra equations (GLVs) with random interactions.
+Within this framework, species are characterised by the intensity of intra- and inter-specific pairwise interactions.
+The statistics of such interactions determine the overall nature of the ecological relationships -- e.g. competitive vs mutualistic -- in the community.
+The study of disordered GLVs has recently been fuelled by the application of methods from statistical physics \citep{buninEcologicalCommunitiesLotkaVolterra2017,biroliMarginallyStableEquilibria2018,altieri2021properties,garcia2021well}, and has brought important insights into the ecological dynamics of complex communities \citep{barbierGenericAssemblyPatterns2018,hu_emergent_2022}.
+Such models for species-rich communities assume that interactions rates are constant, and focus on the resulting ecological dynamics.